Definition: "Data" and "information"

 Data are symbolic records in a specific context.
-There is a connection between "data" and "information".
-From a legal perspective, the distinction between content layer, code layer and physical layer is important.
+There is a connection between "data" and "information."
+From a legal perspective, it is important to distinguish between the content layer, code layer, and physical layer.

-Data can be viewed from three perspectives: With a focus on its content ("content layer"), with a focus on its coding in a file ("code layer") or with a focus on its physical storage location ("physical layer").
+Data can be viewed from three perspectives: with a focus on its content ("content layer"), with a focus on its encoding in a file ("code layer"), or with a focus on its physical storage location ("physical layer").
 This differentiation is particularly relevant for legal assessment.

 Source: Yochai Benkler, From Consumers to Users (2000)